-Time to Change is currently funding Hubs in the following areas: Birmingham, Bristol, County Durham, East Essex, Halton, Kingston, Leicester, Nottingham, Somerset, Southampton & Portsmouth, Waltham Forest and Worcestershire.
+Time to Change is currently funding Hubs in the following areas: Birmingham, County Durham, East Essex, Halton, Kingston, Leicester, Somerset and Southampton & Portsmouth.

 Within each area a £10,000 Champions Fund is available for local Champions to use to run anti-stigma activity.
 You can apply for up to £500 per activity.